 1..
 The verb metanoia (pronounced meh-tah-noi-ah) (used 34 times), and it is derived from meta– (after) and nous (mind); when the prefix meta is attached to the verb as here, it means a “change of place or condition.”
 In this case it denotes a radical and profound moral turn of the whole person from sin to God.
 Repentance goes together with the forgiveness of sins (Luke 3:3; 24:7).
 Sins are blotted out in repentance (Acts 3:19; 5:31; 11:18; 21:21).

-The Hebrew Old Testament was translated into Greek in the third to first century B.C., which is called the Septuagint (abbreviated LXX, for seventy translators and pronounced sep-too-ah-gent).
+The Hebrew Old Testament was translated into Greek in the third to second century B.C., which is called the Septuagint (abbreviated LXX, for seventy translators and pronounced sep-TOO-ah-gent).
 When the verb metanoeō (see below) appears, it usually means “change one’s mind” (Prov.
 20:25; Jer.
 4:28).
 Further, the Greek verb in the LXX that often means “to turn back or return” to God is epistrephō (pronounced eh-pee-streh-foh).
 Behind this concept is the covenant, and Israel departing from it or returning to it (Jer.
 18:8).
 The stem streph– means a “turning.”

 2..
 In the NT, the verb metanoeō (pronounced meh-tah-no-eh-oh) is the one that the writers chose instead of epistrephō, but when they appear together, metanoeō means to turn from sin, while epitstrephō means to turn to God (Acts 3:19; 26:20).

 When metanoeō is used, it means a radical turn from sin to a new way of life.
 “Repent of your wickedness!” says Peter to Simon the sorcerer (Acts 8:22).
 True repentance brings forth fruit or visible evidence showing repentance (Matt.
 3:8 Acts 26:20).